This guide is intended to help new and returning students with common tasks that are necessary at the beginning of each term.

 FELiX (which is short for Falcon Electronic Information eXchange) provides you access to your student records and information.
 You will use FELiX to receive your grade reports, view your academic history, pay your tuition and fees, schedule your classes, etc.

 All students are provided with a free web-based email account.
 Student accounts also serve as Windows Live IDs.
+The Tech Commons can assist you with issues regarding your email account.

 All students are provided with a 25 gb ”Sky Drive” which is accessed from their email account’s interface and a 2 gb network drive associated with their network account.